renuzit/MyBitcoinZ/README.md

+# WARNING #
+This software should be used at your own risk.
+It is experimental.

 <img src="https://raw.githubusercontent.com/anthony19114/MyBitcoinZ/master/resources/copay/android/icon/drawable-xxxhdpi-icon.png" alt="MyBitcoinZ" width="79">

 MyBitcoinZ is a secure bitcoin wallet platform for both desktop and mobile devices.
 MyBitcoinZ uses [Bitcore Wallet Service](https://github.com/bitpay/bitcore-wallet-service) (BWS) for peer synchronization and network interfacing.